Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Abstract

 \section{Abstract}

-Compared to on-policy policy gradient techniques, off-policy model-free deep reinforcement learning (RL) approaches that use previously gathered data can improve sampling efficiency.
-However, off-policy learning becomes challenging when the discrepancy between the distributions of the policy of interest and the policies that collected the data increases.
-Although the well-studied importance sampling and off-policy policy gradient techniques were proposed to compensate for this discrepancy, they usually require a collection of long trajectories that increases the computational complexity and induce additional problems such as vanishing or exploding gradients.
-Moreover, their generalization to continuous action domains is strictly limited as they require action probabilities, which is unsuitable for deterministic policies.
-To overcome these limitations, we introduce an alternative off-policy correction algorithm for continuous action spaces, \textit{Actor-Critic Off-Policy Correction} (AC-Off-POC), to mitigate the potential drawbacks introduced by the previously collected data.
-Through a novel discrepancy measure computed by the agent's most recent action decisions on the states of the randomly sampled batch of transitions, the approach does not require actual or estimated action probabilities for any policy and offers an adequate one-step importance sampling.
-Theoretical results show that the introduced approach can achieve a contraction mapping with a fixed unique point, which allows a ``safe" off-policy learning.
-Our empirical results suggest that AC-Off-POC consistently improves the state-of-the-art and attains higher returns in fewer steps than the competing methods by efficiently scheduling the learning rate in Q-learning and policy optimization.
+Compared to on-policy counterparts, off-policy model-free deep reinforcement learning can improve data efficiency by repeatedly using the previously gathered data.
+However, off-policy learning becomes challenging when the discrepancy between the underlying distributions of the agent's policy and collected data increases.
+Although the well-studied importance sampling and off-policy policy gradient techniques were proposed to compensate for this discrepancy, they usually require a collection of long trajectories and induce additional problems such as vanishing/exploding gradients or discarding many useful experiences, which eventually increases the computational complexity.
+Moreover, their generalization to either continuous action domains or policies approximated by deterministic deep neural networks is strictly limited.
+To overcome these limitations, we introduce a novel policy similarity measure to mitigate the effects of such discrepancy in continuous control.
+Our method offers an adequate single-step off-policy correction that is applicable to deterministic policy networks.
+Theoretical and empirical studies demonstrate that it can achieve a ``safe'' off-policy learning and substantially improve the state-of-the-art by attaining higher returns in fewer steps than the competing methods through an effective schedule of the learning rate in Q-learning and policy optimization.